Adoptions With Love Blog

 • Closed adoption

 Most adoptions today are open.
 This looks different for everyone, open adoption means there is ongoing communication between birth and adoptive families.
-If you would like to receive updates from your child’s adoptive family with photos and messages via email a few times per year, that can be arranged.
-After meeting your child’s adoptive parents, you may wish to continue your relationship with texts or phone calls once a month.
+If you would like to receive updates from your baby’s adoptive family with photos and messages via email a few times per year, that can be arranged.
+After meeting your baby’s adoptive parents, you may wish to continue your relationship with texts or phone calls once a month.
 You may decide to have in-person reunions once a year.
 The form and frequency can vary, and your adoption specialist can help you find a plan that meets your needs.

 If you would rather have a semi-open adoption or a closed adoption, that is okay, too.
 There is no right or wrong adoption plan.
 Your adoption counselor at Adoptions With Love can help guide you through this process, free of judgment, pressure, or criticism.